 All volunteers use the employee entry protocols.
-Osborn, John C. Lincoln, Thompson Peak campus' - enter through the main entrance.
+Osborn, John C. Lincoln, Thompson Peak, Sonoran Crossing campuses - enter through the main entrance.
 Shea campus - use the South Bridge entrance.
 Deer Valley campus - use the employee entrance by the Observation unit (nearest to staff parking).
 Desert Mission Food Bank - use the parking lot east of the building.
-Sonoran Crossing Campus- enter through the main entrance.
-Mountain Vista campus - enter through any of the four entrances.
-Tempe and Florence Medical Centers - enter through the emergency department or main lobby.
+Four Peaks campus - enter through the main entrance or emergency department.
+Tempe and Florence campuses - enter through the emergency department or main lobby.
 Upon entry, sanitize hands and check in your time using Volgistics.

 Please note, masks are always available at our entrances for volunteers, patients, guests, and staff.
 If you would like a mask, you can take one, but they are optional in most service areas.
 See your supervisor to check if a mask is required for your service area.
+A mask may be required during respiratory season.